 Specialisms & expertise

-James is a specialist in the fields of clinical negligence and personal injury, and has a wealth of knowledge, in both areas.
-James’ specialism in clinical negligence has been acknowledged by his admission onto the prestigious AvMA Specialist Clinical Negligence Panel, he is also recognised in the leading independent guide to UK law firms, Chambers UK for 2016, being described as "an extremely thorough practitioner", James is also named in the prestigious independent guide to the profession, the Legal 500 where he is described as "very sound on tactics".
+James is a specialist in the fields of clinical negligence and personal injury and has a wealth of knowledge in both areas.
+James’ specialism in clinical negligence has been acknowledged by his admission onto the prestigious AvMA Specialist Clinical Negligence Panel.
+He is also recognised in the leading independent guide to UK law firms, Chambers UK for being, “an extremely thorough practitioner”.
+James is also named in one of the principal guides to the profession, The Legal 500, where he is described as “very sound on tactics”.